hyacintus/ACO-MCPP-Daunian-Mountains/README.md

 # ACO-MCPP-Daunian-Mountains

 # Project Overview
-This repository contains data used for the analysis presented in the article:
-"An analysis of Mixed Chinese Postman Problem by using Ant Colony Optimization on Open Real World Data."

 The dataset is organized into a main folder named Data, which includes subfolders corresponding to each municipality of the Subappennino Dauno analyzed in the study.
 Each subfolder is named after a specific municipality and contains the following three .csv files:
 1. Edges.csv
 2. Nodes.csv